Best Vagus Nerve Stimulation Devices: Honest Reviews

 Clinical data: 89% of users showed improved HRV after 28 days (2023 Cambridge University study)

 My experience: After 2 weeks of morning sessions, my heart rate variability improved by 34% – I now keep it in my work bag for midday resets.
-Improve sleep and reduced stress.
+It improved my sleep and reduced stress.
+If you’re dealing with chronic stress, anxiety, poor sleep, or mental burnout, your nervous system might be out of balance.
+Vagus Nerve Stimulation (VNS) devices help you eliminate excess cortisol (stress hormones) by naturally activating your body’s relaxation response.

 Expert take: “The combination of vibration frequencies and breath pacing creates optimal vagal tone,” says Dr. Mark Williams, Harvard Medical School.